The Shambles in York dates back to the 14th

 - it's where Robert Graves lived his later life

-(author of I Claudius and others)- the scenery is stunning if not a bit
+at the house, above right (author of I Claudius and others)- the scenery is stunning if not a bit

 Visit 'Let's Get Away' 4 for more places we've